ajones1139/hash-integrity-checker/README.md

-# hash-integrity-checker
+## hash-integrity-checker

 **Email and File Security Made Simple**

-Email security is a critical vector in cybersecurity, with millions of users encountering phishing attempts and scams every day.
+During my experience as a Helpdesk Analyst with email admin roles and tasks in **MIMECAST email security**, I realized that email security is an essential safeguard for all industries.
-`hash-integrity-checker` is a minimal, free tool that leverages VirusTotal’s free API to quickly validate whether files, directories, URLs, attachments, or `.eml` files are potentially malicious or tampered with.
+`hash-integrity-checker` is a minimal, free tool that leverages VirusTotal’s API to quickly validate whether files, directories, URLs, attachments, or `.eml` files are potentially malicious or tampered with.

 ---